codie-sharp/CLPJ2/README.md

 # Code Louisville Project 2 (CLPJ2)

 User selects a template and will be asked questions on values to fill in and the result will be written to disk.
-The program will then ask if they'd like to do another.

 1. Master loop
-    - Ask user after each template if they'd like to do another.
-    - After applying 1 template, send to other recipients?
-        ?
-Multiple single emails and multiple recipients per each email ?
-2. Loading template from disk.
+    - Loop until ESC key is pressed.
+2. Store contacts and templates in searchable lists.
-    - Load templates from file and display name to user.
+3. Load templates and contacts from disk.
-        ?
-User created template list (like contacts) or hard coded ?
-3. Store dictionary
-    - Store answers.
-        ?
-What exactly is the dictionary ?
-4. Unit test
+4. Unit tests

+To Do (in no specific order...):
+- Get rid of static methods
-    - Test templates to match criteria.
+- Object orient (solution to static methods?)
-        ?
-What exactly is a unit test ?

-Stretch Goal
-Contact list

-    Contact: {Codie Sharp (codie.sharp@gmail.com)} ->

-{
-    to: {codie.sharp@gmail.com}

-    {Codie},

-    {Template}
-}
+- Read and write from disk